U.S. tech dominance could offer leverage over Russia — or backfire

 These efforts, however, have run into the head winds of economics and efficiency because U.S. tech tends to be cheaper, better, more readily sourced and more easily integrated with other systems.
 Silicon Valley’s technical standards prevail worldwide — for now.

-“This domestic tech push has been a mess,” said Sherman.
+“This domestic tech push has been a mess,” Sherman said.
 “Much of the Western software that the Kremlin wants gone or replaced is still there.”

 “Import substitution?
 Doesn’t look like it for now for Russia’s Gazprom, which decided on March 1 to provide its subsidiaries across the country with foreign-origin IT and computer equipment,” Bendett tweeted.

 In an interview, he said the important exception to the dominance of Western technology is within the Russian military.
-While government, corporate and consumer tech remains heavily dependent on the United States and Western companies generally, military systems are mostly built within Russia, despite the use of some foreign-made microchips.
+Although government, corporate and consumer tech remains heavily dependent on the United States and Western companies generally, military systems are mostly built within Russia, despite the use of some foreign-made microchips.

 Even the most aggressive sanctions regimes would have little chance of slowing the military’s shelling of Kharkiv or the tank convoy headed toward Kyiv — though many observers have noted the apparent use by Russian soldiers of smartphones, presumably connected to Ukraine’s own cellular network.
 That system, experts say, is dominated by European technology.

-But the experts agree that such advantages are unlikely to be permanent and are vulnerable to the tides of global events, and especially conflicts in which Western nations use their power to try to bring rivals to heel.
+But the experts agree that such advantages are unlikely to be permanent and are vulnerable to the tides of global events and, especially, conflicts in which Western nations use their power to try to bring rivals to heel.

 China’s investments in new chip technologies and the aggressive expansion of telecommunications supplier Huawei have changed the technological balance of power worldwide, despite U.S. sanctions blocking the firm’s expansion.